osxi/osxi.github.io/_posts/2015-10-18-inline-react-styles-using-the-jsx-spread-operator.markdown

 ### How Can I Apply This to Inline Styles in React?

-For this example, we'll be using a React component called `Person` that is the parent component wrapping a component called `PersonSummary`.
+As an example, we'll be using a React component called `Person` that is the parent component wrapping a component called `PersonSummary`.

 {% highlight Javascript %}
 // Person component